Glinkis/mockemon/README.md

   // We also need to provide how to send requests. request({ url, method }) {
     // We're using fetch here, but any way to make a request will work,
-    // as long as it supprts passing a method and a url. const response = await fetch(url, {
+    // as long as it supports passing a method and a url. const response = await fetch(url, {
       method,
     });